Microsoft Office 2010: Protected View

 Protected View, an isolated sandbox environment for Excel, PowerPoint, and Word, replaces the Isolated Conversion Environment update available for previous versions of Microsoft Office.
 When a document is opened from a potentially unsafe location such as the Internet or as an e-mail attachment, or if a document does not comply with File Block policy or if it fails Office File Validation, it is opened in Protected View, which prohibits potentially unsafe documents from modifying components, files, and other resources on a system; users can also manually open documents in Protected View.
 When a document is opened in Protected View, users are allowed to view, copy, and paste the contents of the document, but there are no options to edit, save, or print contents, and all active document content including ActiveX controls, database connections, hyperlinks, and macros is disabled.
 Users can open documents outside of Protected View by clicking on the "Enable Editing" button that appears on a message bar within the Office user interface.
 As a precautionary measure, active content within a potentially unsafe document remains disabled when a user reopens it after exiting Protected View until a user clicks the "Enable Content" button on the message bar, which designates the document as a trusted document so that users are not prompted when it is opened in the future.

 Protected View is implemented as a separate child process instance of Excel, PowerPoint, and Word.
 The main process of each app is assigned the current user's access token and hosts the Office user interface elements such as the ribbon, whereas the Protected View process consists of the document viewing area, parses and renders the document content, and operates with reduced privileges; the main process serves as a mediator for requests initiated by the separate process.
-In Windows Vista and later versions of Windows, Mandatory Integrity Control and User Interface Privilege Isolation further restrict the separate process.
-Protected View is also available when Office 2010 is installed on Windows XP, but it is not as robust due to the absence of these security features.
+In later versions of Windows, Mandatory Integrity Control and User Interface Privilege Isolation further restrict the separate process.
+Protected View is also available when Office 2010 is installed, but it is not as robust due to the absence of these security features.